PanDAWMS/panda-docs/docs/source/advanced/brokerage.rst

    * The number of starting jobs if *numSlots* is set to zero, which is typically useful for Harvester to fetch jobs when the number of available slots dynamically changes.

 #.
+If all queues are skipped due to the persistent issues, the brokerage tries to find candidates without the input
-If all queues are skipped, the task is pending for 20 min.
+   data locality check.
+If all queues are still skipped, the task is pending for 20 min.
    Otherwise, the remaining candidates are sorted by weight, and the best 10 candidates are taken.

 |br|